project-ncl/bacon/guide/build-config.md

 - GENERATE
 - DOWNLOAD

+The `IGNORE` strategy won't produce any javadoc

+The `GENERATE` strategy generates javadocs based on sources artifact in the builds.
+It requires that the repository generation is **not** ignored.

 The `DOWNLOAD` strategy is identical to that of the license generation, except that we specify the artifact which contains all the javadocs.

 #### Sources generation